 Noreen Reale Falcone Library, 445-4118

-The Academic Support Center also arranges academic accommodations for students eligible for assistance under section 504 of the Rehabilitation Act of 1973, as amended, and the American Disabilities Act of 1990.
+The Office of Disability Support Services arranges academic accommodations for students eligible for assistance under section 504 of the Rehabilitation Act of 1973, as amended, and the American Disabilities Act of 1990.
 Students with physical, learning or emotional disabilities are encouraged to contact Roger Purdy, director of disability support services, as soon as possible in order to ensure that academic accommodations can be made in a timely manner.
 Students with temporary disabilities acquired as a result of illness or injury, who need academic accommodations, are also served by the ASC.
 Written documentation of a disability or temporary disability is required before academic accommodations are implemented.
 Non-academic services for students with disabilities are coordinated by Barbara Karper, assistant vice president for student development, in the Office of Student Development (445-4526).

 Each student, upon enrolling, is issued an email account with an address in the stu.lemoyne.edu domain.
 This email account is the official email address to which the College will send email communications.
 This official address will be recorded in the College’s electronic directories and records for that student.
 Contact the IT Help desk at 445-4579 with questions regarding your email account.